williamjwu/Scripts/README.md

 Automatically spam people & Email in terminal with vim
 # Theme Hop
 A fix for MacOS Mojave's dark mode.
 Not many people appreciate every single app in dark mode.
-Well, here is a chance for you to switch between dark and light mode for specific app in a few commands!
+Well, here is a chance for you to switch between dark and light mode for a specific app in a few commands!